ivanbarto/MSmercadoPoint/README.md

 }
 ```

-2- CANCELLED: the user has cancelled the paymnet process for a particular reason
+2- CANCELED: the user has cancelled the paymnet process for a particular reason
 ```
 {
  "amount": 100,